CURRICULA

 MECHANICS

-It concerns the use and development of advanced methodologies and technologies in the fields of additive manufacturing, materials, cryogenics, ultra-high vacuum, metrology, mechatronics, and multi-physics simulations and analyses.
+It focuses on the use and development of advanced methodologies and technologies in the fields of additive manufacturing, materials science, cryogenics, ultra-high vacuum systems, metrology, mechatronics, and multi-physics simulation and analysis.

 ELECTRONICS AND ELECTRICAL ENGINEERING FOR ACCELERATORS

-Focused on technologies applied to the creation of extremely intense electromagnetic fields for accelerators, including electromagnets, radiofrequency cavities, and transmission systems, operating in particular in superconductivity mode, permanent magnets, and high-performance power supply systems.
+Focused on technologies for generating extremely intense electromagnetic fields for particle accelerators, including electromagnets, radio-frequency cavities, and transmission systems, with particular emphasis on superconducting operation, permanent magnets, and high-performance power supply systems.

 IT AND COMPUTING